nomad-software/nomad.uk.net/markdown/articles/templates-in-d-explained.md

 <script src="https://gist.github.com/nomad-software/fda0d4136b3f13428a91838a6ccfa792.js"></script>

-Notice the [ellipsis](https://en.wikipedia.org/wiki/Ellipsis) immediately after the place holder <code>T</code> in the <code>Tuple</code> template definition.
+Notice the [ellipsis](https://en.wikipedia.org/wiki/Ellipsis) immediately after the place holder `T` in the `Tuple` template definition.
 That denotes this is an arbitrary length tuple of types and/or values.
 I haven’t done it in this template but the tuple data itself can be accessed via array like indexes.
-The tuple is assigned to the <code>rhyme</code> variable and passed to the <code>format</code> function which itself requires variadic value parameters for its data.
+The tuple is assigned to the `rhyme` variable and passed to the `format` function which itself requires variadic value parameters for its data.
 Just for information, when passing a tuple like this to a function it is flattened out as a comma delimited list of its contents.
 Read more about tuples in D [here](https://dlang.org/tuple.html).

 ### Template constraints